Protect Your Health

 Library Partnership Roles Chart of VDH, libraries, community members, and eMed in the STACC program.

-The Virginia Department of Health (VDH) is partnering with libraries as a trusted community resource to support access to testing resources.
-The partnership will help give broader access to at-home rapid antigen tests to Virginians at a time where there is an increased demand for testing due to the spread of COVID-19.
+The Supporting Testing Access Through Community Collaboration program is a partnership between the Virginia Department of Health (VDH) and local libraries to support access to free at-home COVID-19 testing resources.
+The partnership helps give broader access to at-home rapid antigen COVID-19 tests to Virginians.

-Individuals can request a free test kit from their local library by following the library’s directions as supplies are available.
-Proof of residency is not required, and individuals will not be required to present a library card to access test kits.
+You may request free test kits from your local library by following the library’s directions as supplies are available.
+You will not need to show a library card or prove your residency to get a test kit.
+To find a participating library please visit the STACC webpage.

 As supplies are available, VDH recommends taking the number of tests that you need, within your library’s guidelines.
 If multiple people in your household need a COVID-19 test, we recommend taking a test for each person who needs one.
 You should have a plan to use the test kits you receive within two weeks to avoid wastage if they expire.

-Do not contact library staff with questions.
-If you have questions, please contact your healthcare provider or your local health department, visit the VDH’s website, or call the Virginia COVID Information Center at 1-877-829-4682 Mon-Fri 8am-6pm.
+Please do not contact library staff with questions about your test results.
+If you have questions, please contact your healthcare provider or your local health department, visit the VDH Precautions When Sick webpage, or call the Virginia COVID Information Center at 1-877-ASK-VDH3 (1-877-275-8343).

 Opens pdf to download